dojo/docs/dojo/attr.rst

 Setting events
 --------------

 This example will demonstrate how you can set events using dojo.attr().
-You should still consider using `dojo.connect <dojo/connect>`_ when you are dealing with events since you are getting lots more possibilities and granularity with using `dojo.connect <dojo/connect>`_.
+You should still consider using :ref:`dojo.connect <dojo/connect>` when you are dealing with events since you are getting lots more possibilities and granularity with using :ref:`dojo.connect <dojo/connect>`.
 In particular you get a handle to later disconnect the event.

 .. cv-compound::

   .. cv:: javascript

     <script type="text/javascript">
-      setupHandlers = function(){
+      // load modules for widgets in HTML to parse dojo.require("dojo.parser");
+      dojo.require("dijit.form.Button");

+      function setupHandlers(){
           dojo.attr("testNodeTwo", "onmouseover", function(evt){
             dojo.attr("consoleOne", "innerHTML", "The mouse is over");
           });